Simon-N-Thornton/Roth-Touchline/README.md

 | Program 1 Day mode | ```curl ${URL}/writeVal.cgi?G${TH}.OPMode=0;curl ${URL}/writeVal.cgi?G${TH}.WeekProg=1;``` |

-### Locating API endpoints
+### Locating API Variables and call points
-The easiest way to find the API endpoints for the older controllers, not the SL version, is to download the firmware, unpack it and examine the file "Roth.tcr".
+The easiest way to find the API variables for the older controllers, not the SL version, is to download the firmware, unpack it and examine the file "Roth.tcr".

 ![alt text](https://www.roth-uk.com/fileadmin/user_upload/Roth_North_Europe/Images_for_Roth_North_Europe/UK/Images/Support/Firmware/Kompatibilitetsskema_Touchline_firmware_alle_sprog_20191007_UK_v2.jpg "Touchline controllers")

 Source: https://www.roth-uk.com/support/software-and-firmware-updates

 The "Roth.tcr" file contains a list of the (potential) API calls that can be used with readVal.cgi and writeVal.cgi calls.
-Not all of these are implemented in the Touchline build and the unimplemented ones return a 404 error when called.
+Not all of these are implemented in the Touchline build and the unimplemented ones return a 404 error or zero length response.

 ```
 CD.reset;CD.reset; ; ; ; ; ; ; ; ; ;